h1romas4/libymfm.wasm/README.md

 }
 ```

 As with the Python Binding example, you could easily create an interface.
+It would also be possible to create a more type-structural interface.

 > [examples/python/src/wasm/chipstream.py](https://github.com/h1romas4/libymfm.wasm/blob/main/examples/python/src/wasm/chipstream.py)